jborden/aural.training/README.md

 ## Syncing DB

 The websocket on the backend needs more work.
 The frontend dexie db sync seems to delay connecting, or not connect at all.

+## Freelize Problems

+We will need to use something else to process notes.
+We will need something that uses Fast Fourier Transform (FFT)